Top LOOKS for Town

 Why People Choose Towns

-- Community connection – In towns this size, people know their neighbors and often engage in local events.
+- Community connection: In towns this size, people know their neighbors and show up to local events.

 Is a Small Town Right for You?

 Towns under 25,000 aren’t for everyone.
-If you thrive on nightlife or public transit, you may find them limiting.
+If you thrive on nightlife or public transit, you'll find them limiting.
 But if you’re drawn to community and more space for less money, these towns can offer something larger metros can’t.